 Nuria Matilla Santander

-I am a post-doc researcher at the Unit of Occupational Medicine.
+I am an assistant professor at the Unit of Occupational Medicine.
 I received a bachelor in Biomedical Sciences, a master in Public Health and a PhD in Health Sciences.

-My research interests are focused on the health effects of digitalization of the labour market and a life-course approach to study the impact of precarious employment on health.
+My research interests are focused on the health effects of digitalisation of the labour market and a life-course approach to study the impact of precarious employment on health.

 The main areas of research where I am working are:

 1) Digitalisation of the labour market: digital labour platforms and its effects on health and occupational safety

 I am the PI of the GIG-HEALTH project (Digital labour platforms and its effects on health and well-being: a mixed-method project of gig workers in Sweden), funded by FORTE 2022-2024.
 The research group is multidisciplinary and led by Karolinska Institute in collaboration with Oxford University (UK), Johns Hopkins University and City University of New York (US), University of Alcalá (ES), Toronto University (CA). https://gighealthproject.com/